France

 • Innovation in environmental health.

-• Innovative solutions in the field of prevention, including link with agrofood (e.g. Nutriscore).
+• Innovative solutions in the field of prevention, including link with agrifood (e.g. Nutriscore).

 • Strengthening strategic value chains, e.g. in the field of personal protective equipment and medicines (together with trade and possibly NFIA).

-We do see a significant amount of international R&D cooperation projects between the Netherlands and France with applications in the health and care market.
-In EUROSTARS alone, we have seen around 48 SME R&D project collaborations since 2008.
-France is #6 of SME R&D partner countries (after Germany, Switserland, UK, Denmark and Sweden).
+We see a significant amount of international R&D cooperation projects between the Netherlands and France with applications in the health and care market.
 EUROSTARS is an important instrument for SME R&D collaborations with French partners.
 This programme makes it possible to apply for funding for bilateral or multilateral research and innovation projects.
-France has also proposed an IPCEI (Important Project for Common European Interest) on Health, proposing investments in R&D&I in several areas (e.g. AMR, API’s and celtherapy).
-Keep an eye on the website of the Netherlands Entreprise Agency’s website (RVO.nl) for update on potential calls later in 2022.
+The 4th call of the Eurostars-3 programme is expected to open in January 2023 and close in March 2023.
+As soon as the exact opening and closing dates are known, you will read about it on the Netherlands Enterprise Agency’s website (RVO.nl).
+France has also started together with several European countries including the Netherlands, an IPCEI (Important Project for Common European Interest) on Health, proposing investments in R&D&I in several areas (e.g. AMR, API’s and cell therapy).

 Invest